 (iii) The district calculation of converted credits pursuant to WAC 392-121-259(3).

 (c) For credits earned after September 1, 1995, districts shall document that the course content meets one or more of the criteria of WAC 392-121-262(1).
 At a minimum, such documentation must include a dated signature of the immediate principal, supervisor, or other authorized school district representative and must be available to the employee’s future employers.

+[Proposed change.]

 Occupational experience is defined by WAC 181-77-003(7).
 For nondegreed vocational (CTE) certificated instructional employees only, occupational experience acquired after the requirements for initial vocational (CTE) certification are met (see WAC 181-77-041(1)(a) can be converted to nondegree credits according to WAC 392-121-259(3)(a)).
 Calculations, which convert occupational experience into nondegree credits, must be included in the documentation file.